mapme-initiative/mapme.biodiversity/paper/paper.md

 - **Extensibility**: the framework allows users to add datasets add datasets and create their own indicators to meet specific research, monitoring or evaluation needs.
 - **Interoperability**: outputs in standard geospatial formats, compatible with external GIS and statistical software.

-The following minimal example illustrates the typical workflow:
+The following minimal example illustrates a typical workflow:

 ```r
 library(mapme.biodiversity)